3drobotics/solodevguide/book/concept-architecture.md

 <img src="images/system-diagram.png" alt="Solo System Diagram" width="750" style="margin: 0 auto; display: block">

-Data lines shown in solid blue.
+Data lines shown in solid blue with arrows showing the direction of data flow.
 Power lines are shown in red.
 Dashed-blue data lines to payload bays indicate data lines that are not available/supported for third-party use.